sormy/gentoo-ami-builder/README.md

 ## Caveats

 Sometimes Gentoo server could work really slow, around 200Kb/sec, making whole process much slower.
-You could erminate AMI builder and restart.
+You could terminate AMI builder and restart.
 New request will be most-likely served from another instance and will be fast.
 Another option is to change server in settings to the one that you trust.